afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 > models::ContentProcessingState get_content_slot_state(slot_id)
 Get state of content slot.

-Get state of content slot.
 Slots from 0 to 6 are available.

 ### Parameters